 Placement

-Site selection is the most important aspect of creating a Japanese maple bonsai.
+Site selection is the most important aspect of creating a Japanese green maple bonsai tree.
 These plants should be placed in a place where they will grow well.
-Certain aspects should be kept in mind, such as partial shade, harsh weather, direct sunlight, not falling, etc. Because, in the afternoon sunlight, their delicate leaves can get scorched.
-Also, it is important to protect the bonsai from frost in winter.
+Certain aspects should be kept in mind, such as partial shade, harsh weather, and direct sunlight.
+Because, in the afternoon sunlight, their delicate leaves can get scorched.
+Also, it is important to protect the bonsai with Japanese maples from frost in winter.

 Watering